 Johnson Opening Statement: Hearing on the President’s and Other Bipartisan Entitlement Reform Proposals

-Good morning and welcome to the third hearing in the Committee’s series on the President’s and other bipartisan entitlement reform proposals.
+Welcome to the first in the Committee’s hearing series on the President’s and other bipartisan entitlement reform proposals.

-When today’s 47-year-old workers reach their full retirement age in 2033, they and everyone else already receiving benefits face a 25 percent benefit cut unless Congress does its job.
+According to the Social Security Board of Trustees, beginning in 2033, Social Security will be unable to pay full benefits.
+In other words, when today’s 47-year-old workers reach their full retirement age in 2033, they and everyone else already receiving benefits face a 25 percent benefit cut unless Congress does its job and fixes Social Security.